 IDProtect Operating System enforces separation of the data between the applets and associated packages imposing logical separation of data using the Java Card[TM] Firewall [11-JCRE].
 LASER and IAS-ECC are both PKI Java Card applications and follow the ISO7816 and IAS-ECC standards respectively.
-They are both out of the scope of this TOE.
+They are both out of the scope of this TOE and no instance of these applets is available on personalized cards.